lowcoder-org/lowcoder/docs/self-hosting/heroku.md

 ---
-description: Self-host Openblocks on Heroku quickly with one-click deployment.
+description: Self-host Lowcoder on Heroku quickly with one-click deployment.
 ---

 # Heroku